microsoft/pxt-maker-controller/README.md

 # maker-controller

-The extension allows to easily create custom controllers for MakeCode Arcade games (https://arcade.makecode.com) running the browser.
+The extension allows to easily create custom controllers for MakeCode Arcade games (https://arcade.makecode.com) running in the browser.

 Under the hood, the extension uses the **keyboard** extension to generate keyboard key stroke that emulate one or more players.